-One particular story of Jack Johnson, who was born in Galveston and moved to Willis, stood out.
-Here they share how the heavy weight boxing champion of the world fought against intense hatred as white supremacists searched for “the great white hope” to defeat him, since they couldn’t stand seeing him win.
-This and other stories give a glimpse beyond the typical textbook, although more is needed.
+One particular story about Jack Johnson, who was born in Galveston and moved to Willis, stood out.
+Here, they share how the heavyweight boxing champion of the world fought against intense hatred as white supremacists searched for “The Great White Hope” to defeat him since they couldn’t stand to see him win.
+This, and other stories, give a glimpse beyond the typical textbook, although more is needed.

-In addition, this museum has interactive exhibits, an old general store, art, and other artifacts that show how hard life was.
+In addition, this museum has interactive exhibits, an old general store, art galleries, and other artifacts that show how hard life was.

 Fly in a B-17 Bomber

-Don’t miss out on your chance to fly in a vintage WII B-17 bomber.
-Or, tour the aircraft at the Montgomery County Airport in Conroe if you prefer to stay on the ground.
+Don’t miss out on your chance to fly in a vintage WWII B-17 bomber.
+Or, admire the historic aircraft at the Montgomery County Airport in Conroe (if you prefer to stay on the ground).
 Check out their website for pricing and when they’ll be offering rides!

 Explore Historic Downtown Conroe TX